 Payroll Frequency :

 GDP - real growth rate :

 The general national standard working limit in Estonia is eight hours per day or 40 hours per week.
-Employees are entitled to a 30 minutes break after six continuous hours of work.
+Employees are entitled to a 30 minute break after six consecutive hours of work.
 They are also entitled to at least 11 hours of daily rest and 48 hours of weekly rest.